 - 1) Reporting of Misconduct - a.
 All College faculty, staff and students are responsible for reporting misconduct by a student which they witness or of which they have evidence. - b.
 Reports should be made using the Student Disciplinary Incident Report Form (Incident Report).
 (Appendix 1) - c.
 Completed forms should be sent to: osa@mt.feitian.edu.
-Relevant documentary evidence must be attached to the report where appropriate. - d.
+Relevant documentary evidence must be attached to the report where appropriate.

+- d.
 Anonymous reports of misconduct will not usually be accepted by the College unless sufficient evidence is provided. - 2) Investigating the Misconduct - a.
 On receipt of an Incident Report, an OSA staff will make a record of the matter and will forward the Incident Report to the relevant Disciplinary Manager as soon as possible. - b.
 Upon reviewing the Incident Report, the Disciplinary Manager will review the report and take one of the following actions: - i.
-Begin an Investigation if he/she determines that the allegation(s), if proven, could be considered a violation of student conduct; - ii.
+Begin an Investigation if he/she determines that the allegation(s), if proven, could be considered a violation of student conduct: - ii.
 Refer the matter back to the OSA Director for the matter to be dealt with informally if the allegations do not constitute a violation of student conduct; or - iii.
 Decide to take no further action with a written explanation of this decision. - c.
 If the Disciplinary Manager decides to begin an Investigation following an Incident Report, he/she will do so promptly, normally within 10 working days upon receipt of Incident Report.
-This period may be extended during holidays and exam times.
+This period may be extended during holidays and exam times. - d.

-- d.
 As part of the Investigation the Disciplinary Manager will: - i.
 Conduct an Investigatory Interview with the alleged student: - ii.
 Identify and interview any other relevant witnesses or obtain written witness statements from them; and - iii.
-Seek documentary evidence where appropriate (e.g. emails, logs from relevant College systems or other relevant evidence). - e.
+Seek documentary evidence where appropriate (e.g., emails, logs from relevant College systems or other relevant evidence). - e.
 The Disciplinary Manager will give the alleged student at least 3 days written notice of the Investigatory Interview.
 The notice shall: - i.
 Explain the reason for the interview; - ii.
 Present the allegations made against the alleged student; - iii.
-Specify the date, time and location of the Investigatory Interview; - iv.
+Specify the date, time, and location of the Investigatory Interview; - iv.
 Explain the Investigation may proceed without this interview if: - 1.
 The alleged student fails to attend the interview without good reason, or - 2.
 Fails to attend the interview on more than two occasions. - 3) Compiling an Investigation Report: Following the Investigation, the Disciplinary Manager will submit to the OSA Director a completed Investigation Report, which will include: - a. the allegations of conduct violation; - b. a summary of the evidence gathered in the course of the investigation, including: - i. statements from the Investigatory Interview - ii. copies of evidence and other relevant documents - iii. witness statements - 4) Reviewing of Investigation Report: Upon review of the Investigation Report, the OSA Director may: - a.
 Decide that no further action should be taken; - b.
 Conclude that the misconduct is minor and can be dealt with informally.
-In this case, a verbal warning or other appropriate requirements (i.e. a letter of apology, writing a reflective essay or completing an educational program) may be given.
+In this case, a verbal warning, or other appropriate requirements (i.e., a letter of apology, writing a reflective essay or completing an educational program) may be given.
 A note of informal penalty will be kept for one academic year but will not appear in student formal disciplinary record; - c.
-Decide that a Disciplinary Meeting is required to deal with the misconduct given its nature and severity; or - d.
+Decide that a Disciplinary Meeting is required to deal with the misconduct given its nature and severity; or d.
 Decide that a Disciplinary Panel is required to deal with the misconduct given its nature and complexity.
-These cases may result in dismissal. - 5) Disciplinary Meeting - a.
-The Disciplinary Meeting will be held as soon as reasonably possible with at least 48 hours of written notice to the alleged student.
-The notice shall: - i.
-Present the allegations of conduct violation; - ii.
-Specify the date, time, and place of the Disciplinary Meeting; - iii.
-List the possible sanctions that may be imposed if the Disciplinary Meeting results in a finding of actual conduct violation. - b.
-The Disciplinary Meeting will be held between the alleged student and the following College participants: - i.
-The Disciplinary Manager; - ii.
-The OSA Director; and - iii.
-One faculty member from the department the student is enrolled in. - c.
-The purpose of the Disciplinary Meeting is to present the alleged students with the evidence gathered and to provide him/her with an opportunity to make representations.
-In limited circumstances (e.g. a risk of harm to the witness) a witness's identity may be kept confidential unless to do so would prejudice the fairness of the proceedings.
+These cases may result in dismissal.